QSI-BAQS/Jabalizer.jl/README.md

 # Stabilizer circuits

 While simulating arbitrary quantum circuits is classically inefficient with exponential resource overhead, via the [Gottesman-Knill theorem](https://arxiv.org/abs/quant-ph/9807006) it is known that circuits comprising only Clifford operations (ones that commute with the Pauli group) can be efficiently simulated using the stabilizer formalism.
 In the stabilizer formalism an _n_-qubit state is defined as the simultaneous positive eigenstate of _n_ 'stabilizers', each of which is an _n_-fold tensor product of Pauli operators and a sign (+/-).
-That is, for each stabilizer $$ S_i $$ (for $$ i=1\dots n $$) the state $$ |\psi\rangle $$ satisfies,
+That is, for each stabilizer $$ S_i $$ (for $$ i\in 1\dots n $$) the state $$ |\psi\rangle $$ satisfies,
 $$ S_i|\psi\rangle = |\psi\rangle $$.

 As an example, the Bell state $$ \frac{1}{\sqrt{2}}(|0,0\rangle + |1,1\rangle) $$ can equivalently be represented by the two stabilizers,